 Printer won’t Print

 This is perhaps the problem that has caused me the most problems over the years.
-If you have successfully been running a printer and, for some reason, it has decided not to work anymore, try the following:
+If you have successfully been using a printer and, for some reason, it has stopped printing black, try the following:

 The first fix is to hard reset both your computer and your printer.
 Usually, this will require you to hold the power button on your printer down until it turns off, then wait 30 seconds before turning it back on.
 Do the same with your PC, although you should press restart instead of using the power button.